0/5

 Step 3.
 Assemble the Sambousek

 Step 4.
-Cooking or Freezing
+Cooking

-Place the sambousek on a baking tray lined with baking paper, making sure to leave space between each one to prevent sticking.
+If cooking straight away, place the sambousek on a baking tray lined with baking paper, making sure to leave space between each one to prevent sticking.

 To Fry: Heat vegetable oil in a pan and fry the sambousek until they turn golden brown on both sides.
 Remove and drain on a paper towel before serving.